Guide: Train a Reasoning Model

 In this guide, we'll walk through how to build a reasoning model, like OpenAI o3 or Deepseek R1, for your specific use case.
 The whole process can be completed in as little as 30 minutes, and does not require coding.

-Also see our docs on how Kiln supports Reasoning and Chain of Thought.
+Also see our docs on .

 When creating your training dataset, be sure to filter it to samples with reasoning/thinking as shown here: